COSC3020/reverse-insertion-sort-megrose10-1/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+Starting from the top to bottom, we have two nested for loops, each being O(n), this is because each for loop is going over the array's nth elements.
+So, this would be
+$\Theta(n^2)$ for an average-case time complexity.